ttalvitie/browservice/README.md

 ./browservice-RELEASE-ARCH.AppImage --install-verdana
 ```

-For more information on running and configuring the proxy server, continue to the [proxy configuration](#proxy-configuration) section.
+For more information on running and configuring the proxy server, continue to the [proxy server configuration](#proxy-server-configuration) section.

 #### Windows